ssanderson/python-interface/docs/usage.rst

 Declaring Interfaces
 ~~~~~~~~~~~~~~~~~~~~

-An interface describes a collection of metrhods and properties that should be
+An interface describes a collection of methods and properties that should be
 provided by implementors.

 We implement an interface by subclassing from :class:`interface.Interface` and